 The village once known as Howell Works was a thriving pig and cast-iron manufacturing town.
-Today, what remains is the general store, blacksmith shop, carpenter’s shop, manager’s house, foreman’s house, and church.
+Today, the general store, blacksmith shop, carpenter’s shop, manager’s house, foreman’s house, and church remain.
 And the Allaire Visitor Center and Museum are housed in what was once a workers’ row house.

-Allaire State Park offers over 22-miles trails covering a wide range of terrain.
-The trails attract mountain bikers and hikers and can be quite busy on the weekend.
+Allaire State Park offers over 22 miles trails covering a wide range of terrain.
+The trails attract mountain bikers and hikers and can be quite busy on weekends.

 And this brings us back to the dinosaurs.
 There is an artist who builds large-scale dinosaurs in the woods.
 They are crafted from tree branches found in the forest.
 To find the dinosaurs head to the 1.3-mile Boy Scout Trail near the group campsite.
 Here you will find the dinosaurs beneath a canopy of tall pine trees.
 It’s an easy walk.